Loudoun Habitat for Humanity is NOT currently accepting Home Ownership applications.

 5. Ability to Pay

 Loudoun Habitat partners with deserving individuals—hardworking men and women who make enough money to pay a monthly mortgage, but not enough to qualify for traditional bank loans.
 Please reference the chart below to make sure your annual income falls within the qualifying ranges per number of people in the household.

 2. Need for decent, affordable housing

 Individuals and families must be in need of better living conditions.
 This includes living in overcrowded or deteriorating conditions, living with family or friends, or paying too much to rent a sub-standard house or apartment.
-Applicants must meet local residency requirements by currently living and/or working in Loudoun County.

 |Family Size||Minimum Income||Maximum Income

 Minimum & Maximum gross income limits are based on 30%-60% of Area Median Family Income (AMI) as set by HUD for the Washington DC Metropolitan Area FY2017. *Maximum income amount is dependent upon federal funding sources for individual homes and may be lower than 60% AMI.

 Other financial criteria that is considered when qualifying for Loudoun Habitat’s program:

 - Steady income for the past 12 months.

 - Reasonably good credit record with debts being addressed by timely payments or other special arrangements.
 Perfect credit is not required, we are looking for responsible applicants.
 Have not had a foreclosure or bankruptcy within two years.